 Calling all Blair Waldorf fans!
 Let’s talk headbands and how to wear a headband.
 It’s an easy hair accessory to throw on to instantly make any outfit a bit more polished, and works on long or short hair and with or without bangs.
 There are so many cute headbands out there right now; I’m sharing a bunch of my favorites, along with a few ways to to wear them.

 How to Wear a Headband

 Headbands are the greasy and bad hair day saviors!
 If you have a video conference and didn’t have time to do your hair, just spray in some dry shampoo, throw on a headband and poof – instant virtual style.

 Headbands are a relatively low on the investment level when it comes to accessories because they’re cheaper than jewelry, shoes, and bags.

 How to Wear a Headband With Your Hair Down

-Instead of inserting the ends behind your ears and sliding the curved part over your forehead toward the back of your head, simply place your headband on top of your head without any hair tucked behind your ears.
+Instead of inserting the ends behind your ears and sliding the curved part over your forehead toward the back of your head, simply place your headband on top of your head, about an inch behind your natural hairline.
 I know that sounds crazy, but this tinny little adjustment when putting on your headband will have your hair will fall natural in front and behind of the headband along the sides, and you can adjust accordingly.

-You can also tuck some hair behind your ears after the headband is on; it’s must more effortless and rigid than that slicked back style you used to rock.
+You can also tuck some hair behind your ears after the headband is on; it’s much more effortless and rigid than that slicked back style you used to rock.

-For a turban style, you can still wear it like a traditional headband, but it may take some extra time to pull some hairs through the front.
+For a turban style, you can still wear it like a traditional headband, it just may take some extra time to pull some hairs through the front.
 My favorite way to wear a turban headband, though, is full-on hippie style.

 Just open it and pop it over your head in a horizontal position, with the front knot/twist/bow detail on the front of your forehead.
 Then I like to push it up just a smidge so there’s a bit of volume and my hair isn’t so flat.
 It can be tricky at first, but practice makes perfect!